-We start by importing the board so that we can initialize SPI, displayio, terminalio for the font, a label, and the adafruit_ssd1351 driver.
+Let's take a look at the sections of code one by one.
+We start by importing the board so that we can initialize SPI, displayio, terminalio for the font, a label, and the adafruit_st7735r driver.

 '''

 import board

 import displayio

 import terminalio

 from adafruit_display_text import label

-from adafruit_ssd1351 import SSD1351
+from adafruit_st7735r import ST7735R

 '''